yefreescoding/30-projects-30-days/project-7/README.md

 # What are you building?

 An interactive tic-tac-toe game with React.
+With a little tweak